5 stars

 • Value Proposition: Saving the best and most important for last, the value proposition explains what value it brings to customers.
 If a business cannot fill a customer’s need or help relieve a pain point for them, then it is not a good business.
 For example, neither selling ice cream in the artic nor having a tanning salon in a desert address any customers’ needs and thus are not advisable businesses to pursue.
 Those are two extreme examples, but there are many businesses that are theoretically possible but not likely to succeed without clearly identifying their value proposition beforehand.

 This process may take more time than the intuitive approach but engaging in business planning can increase your chance of success.
 In his book, Profit First, Mike Michalowicz discusses how many entrepreneurs avoid evaluating their expenses, resulting in their businesses failing to profit.
 Similarly, a survey from the African Development Bank found that 82% of respondents who wrote a business plan claimed that their venture was profitable, compared with only 71% of those who did not write a business plan.
-By forcing yourself to evaluate all elements of your business, you are improving your chances that no critical components are being overlooked.
+By forcing yourself to evaluate all elements of your business, including risk factor you are improving your chances that no critical components are being overlooked.
 It also helps develop the skill to evaluate your business strategy in the future.
+Having an organized plan and working with professionals can significantly enhance your business’s success.

 Bringing You, Your Talent &